-This article will cover many ways that YouTube Gaming streamers can take steps to improve their viewer counts.
+This blog post will cover many ways that YouTube Gaming streamers can take steps to improve their video views and average viewer count on streams.
 You do need to accept that the work of building an entertaining channel will fall on your shoulders.

-1. Create Traditional YouTube Videos
+2. Create Traditional YouTube Videos

 One of the greatest benefits of choosing YouTube Gaming as your streaming platform is its seamless integration with the rest of YouTube.
-You can produce traditional YouTube videos on the same account that you stream, meaning you can pick up subscribers in two different ways.
+You can produce traditional YouTube videos on the same account you stream, meaning you can pick up subscribers in two different ways.

 Make YouTube Videos of Your Game Content

-While YouTube is also very competitive, it is also a search engine, meaning that with keyword research, editing, a strong YouTube gaming thumbnail, and a good title, you can potentially start to grow an audience.
+While YouTube is also very competitive, it is also a search engine, meaning that with keyword research, editing, strong YouTube gaming thumbnails, and click-worthy titles, you can potentially start to grow an audience.

 At this point, research what others have done for inspiration.
 Two of the top 4 results I received when typing “Stardew Valley how to marry” were titled the exact same way and were published 4 years ago.
 One has been viewed 10 times more than the other.
-While this can be due to a variety of factors, researching both to see why one outperformed the other would be a good first step.
+While this can be due to various factors, researching both to see why one outperformed the other would be a good first step.